-With a focus on real-world relevancy, you'll be introduced to a range of strategies drawn straight from industry.
-You'll be learning from leaders in the industry who sit at the forefront of digital change.
-The pairing of digital transformation and cyber security is unique to Deakin Business School, giving you a distinct skillset to help future-proof organisations.
+With a focus on real-world relevancy, you will be introduced to a range of strategies drawn straight from industry and you will be learning from leaders who sit at the forefront of digital change.
+The pairing of digital transformation and cyber security is unique to Deakin Business School, giving you a distinct skill set to help future-proof organisations.

 Tailor the course to suit your employment and professional needs.
-Choose from application domains such as law, cyber crime, technical management and the increasingly challenging environment of supply chain management.
+Choose from application domains such as law, cyber crime, cyber security management and the increasingly challenging environment of supply chain management.
 Already working in industry?
-This course delves into the latest cyber security strategies, giving you the opportunity to upskill and improve your future career prospects.
+This course delves into the latest cyber security strategies and cybercrimes, giving you the opportunity to upskill and improve your future career prospects.